greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

 The problem is not information -- we have more of that than ever before -- but structure and geography.
 We need a map to orient ourselves.
 And it needs to be spatial, ideally 2D, and organized in such a way that we can use popular movies and categories to orient ourselves, but it is also easy to stumble across a niche/unusual title by accident.
 The "top 10" lists don't do this.
 They are based on the taste of movie critics and Hollywood institutions which, at this point, are wildly out of sync with what most people actually care about or want to watch.

 Moviescape is a first attempt at that map.
-We took 80,000 movies, used AI to establish basic plot structure and characters, but also deeper-level themes such as "what it's really about" and to make inferences about "what type of person would enjoy it".
-Then we created context vectors from these summaries and used UMAP to project everything down to two dimensions.
-We plotted the result on Mapbox so it's zoomable and pannable and we added a vector-based search function that works pretty well for long natural language queries.

-Although AI is the main cause behind the vast proliferation of low-quality content on the internet, it is a sword that cuts both ways.
-As this project shows, it might be the best tool we have for imposing structure on the chaotic depths of the post-ChatGPT internet.
+We took 80,000 movies, used AI to characterize their plots, themes and mood, and projected them onto a 2D map that's zoomable, pannable, and searchable.
+In this post, we will walk through how this was done and how the map itself can be used to explore the world of cinema and pick out interesting films on the "long tail" of content.
+We will see that perhaps AI itself is the best tool we have for imposing structure on the chaotic depths of the post-ChatGPT internet.

 ## Making a Navigable UMAP of the top 80k movies